Ky210299/tdd-hexagonal/src/users/README.md

 ## User features

-## You can create an user with an username,full name, email
+## You can create an user with an uuid, username,email